 A bathing baby elephant.

-In this tutorial, I will show you a simple and easy way to draw a bathing baby elephant as shown in the picture.
+In this tutorial, I will show you a simple, easy way to draw a bathing baby elephant as shown.

 Baby elephants body